 This article was written by freelancer Charlie Duffield

-If you’re starting the new year brimming with new goals or work projects, it’s worth making sure you brush up on your time management tips.
+If you’re working towards new goals or on new work projects, it’s worth making sure you brush up on your time management tips.
 As American writer Mark Twain said; “eat a live frog first thing in the morning, and nothing worse will happen to you for the rest of the day.”
 In other words, complete your most dreaded job first thing in the morning, and you’ll have gotten it out of the way and can continue with the smug satisfaction that your trickiest task is behind you.

-Frogs aside, give yourself a head start by using these 7 tried and tested time management tips to kick start a productive new year as you truly mean to go on.
+Frogs aside, give yourself a head start by using these 7 tried and tested time management tips to kick start a productive way of working.

 Get strict with your internet access